risc0/risc0/docs/metal-optimization-progress.md

   `RISC0_RV32IM_METAL_APPEND_FLAGS`.
 The same filtered suite also passed 46/46 without `--test-threads=1`.
 This points at inlining pressure in the generated `verifyCircuit` / eval-check path as the most actionable current hypothesis.
-- The branch now applies `-fno-inline-functions` only to generated `eval_check_*.metal` files by default.
+- The branch first applied `-fno-inline-functions` only to generated `eval_check_*.metal` files by default.
 With no global append flags, forced Metal eval-check plus CPU verification passed the focused `sltiu` loop 20/20 and the full rv32im prove suite 46/46.
 This preserves the original repro path behind `RISC0_RV32IM_METAL_INLINE_EVAL_CHECK=1`: a focused inline `sltiu` loop passed 25/25, but the inline full rv32im prove suite failed in `sltiu` with a direct eval-check verifier mismatch at row 31840 col 0.
+- The scoped default was then narrowed from `-fno-inline-functions` to `-fno-inline` on generated `eval_check_*.metal` files.
+Apple Metal accepts `-fno-inline`, but ignores narrower candidates such as `-fno-inline-functions-called-once` and `-fno-inline-small-functions`.
+With scoped `-fno-inline`, the focused `sltiu` eval-check verifier passed and the full rv32im prove suite with `RISC0_RV32IM_METAL_VERIFY_EVAL_CHECK_CPU=1` passed 46/46 with one ignored regression test.
 - Full Metal eval-check is now the runtime default in this branch.
 The default full rv32im prove suite passed 46/46 with one ignored Metal regression test, and a default full-suite run with